gedw99/x-upspin/README.md

 ==> [Success] Changed go version to: 1.20.5
 ```

-## 2. install the Upspin
+## 2. Install the Upspin binaries

-Wil install the binaries in your local .bin folder.
+We install the binaries in your local git repository .bin folder.

 ```